KonstantinosAng/haar_vehicle_and_pedestrian_detection/README.md

 ## Usage

-Use the classifier by running the [scr/main.py](src/main.py) file using the default videos [pedestrians and cars](videos/ped.mp4) [lane](videos/test.mp4).
+Use the classifier by running the [scr/main.py](src/main.py) file using the default videos [pedestrians and cars detection](videos/ped.mp4) or [lane detection](videos/test.mp4).
 You can also specify the path to a specific video using the following line.

 ```
 python src/main.py -v <path to video file>